 NOTE 2—The corresponding AP of the setup link might be removed after the (Re)Association Request/Response frame exchange as defined in 35.3.6 (Multi-Link reconfiguration).

-NOTE 3—The links that are requested for resetup are independent of the existing setup links with an associated AP MLD.

-NOTE 4—The capability and operation parameters of each requested link during multi-link resetup are independent of the capability and operation parameters of each existing setup link with an associated AP MLD.
+NOTE 3—The link(s)(#18193) that are requested for resetup are independent of the existing setup links with an associated AP MLD. (#17891)The capability and operation parameters of each requested link during multi-link resetup are independent of the capability and operation parameters of each existing setup link with an associated AP MLD.

-NOTE 5—The link requested by the non-AP MLD might not exist because the AP MLD has removed the corresponding affiliated AP (see 35.3.6.2.2 (Removing affiliated APs)) in which case the AP MLD might reject the requested link or the AP MLD might add the corresponding affiliated AP (see 35.3.6.2.1 (Adding affiliated APs)) and the AP MLD might accept the requested link.
+NOTE 4(#17891)—The link requested by the non-AP MLD might not exist while the AP MLD prepares the (Re)Association Response frame because the AP MLD has removed the corresponding affiliated AP (see 35.3.6.2.2 (Removing affiliated APs)) in which case the AP MLD might reject the requested link.(#15982)

 The AP MLD shall not accept a link that is requested for (re)setup if any of the following condition is true: